isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 it was adapted as a combination of the most popular ones, and the combination just so happens to make sense in its historical content.
-Specifically, the figures are assigned by adding more to the previous one, but their position is based on defining a final symbol and working backward.
+Specifically, the figures are assigned by adding more to the previous one, but their position is based on dfnining a final symbol and working backward.

 The existence of pacts also help in keeping the number small;
 this is done in two ways.